Sinop Airport

 Sinop Airport (IATA: NOP, ICAO: LTCM) is an airport in Sinop, in the Black Sea Region of Turkey.
 Turkish Airlines has daily flights from Istanbul.
 Tower and approach frequency is 126.300 MHz.
 The old runway of the airport was previously used by the US military base in Sinop.
 The IATA code has changed from SIC to NOP.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Sinop Airport: